-There are any number of reasons why business owners start thinking about what they can do to make their companies more environmentally friendly –the benefits are many.
+There are any number of reasons why business owners start thinking about things like sustainable packaging.
+As well as what they can do to make their companies more environmentally friendly.
+Because the benefits are many.
 The more difficult question lies in how business owners should actually go about doing so.

-When aspiring to make your business greener, there are a lot of areas that can be addressed to reduce the business’s effect on the environment, and overall footprint.
+So when aspiring to make your business greener, there are options.
+There are a lot of areas that can be addressed to reduce the business’s effect on the environment.
+As well as your overall footprint.
 Some of the more commonly taken actions are as follows:

 1. Reducing your resource consumption

 2. Switching your business energy to a green supplier

 4. Investing in energy efficient equipment, e.g. computers